flintlib/flint/doc/source/fexpr.rst

     As :func:`fexpr_func`, but sets *view* to a shallow view instead of copying the expression.
-    The variable *view* must not be initialized before use or cleared before use, and *expr* must not be modified or cleared as long as *view* is in use.
+    The variable *view* must not be initialized before use or cleared after use, and *expr* must not be modified or cleared as long as *view* is in use.

 .. function:: void fexpr_arg(fexpr_t res, const fexpr_t expr, slong i)